What Do We Mean by Your Story?

-So during the application process the insurance company will typically ask to perform a phone interview or send you a written questionnaire.
-And they’ll ask you to identify some of the problems that you have as a result of your condition.
-That structure doesn’t really give you a good opportunity to tell your whole story.
-And if you think about it, how motivated is the insurance company to ask you a series of questions that’s designed to really outlay the types of problems that you’re having that keep you from being able to work?
+During the application process, the insurance company will typically ask to perform a phone interview or send you a written questionnaire.
+They’ll ask you to identify some of the problems that you have as a result of your condition, but that structure doesn’t really give you a good opportunity to tell your whole story.
+And if you think about it, how motivated is the insurance company to ask you a series of questions that are designed to really outlay the types of problems that you’re having that keep you from being able to work?
 They’re really not.
-So you need to reclaim the power in terms of establishing your case and you need to tell your story in a way that the insurance company is able to recognize why it is you’re unable to work.
-And that’s why this is one of the most important components to an appeal, I believe, is your story.
+So you need to reclaim the power in terms of establishing your case, and you need to tell your story in such a way that the insurance company is able to recognize why it is that you’re unable to work.
+That’s why one of the most important components to an appeal, I believe, is your story.

 What you want to do is really lay it out for the insurance company in a way that they can understand why it is you can’t do work activity.
 And you do that by showing what kind of difficulties you have in your daily life.

-Let me give you an example.
-Let’s say I have a client who has severe back pain disorder.
+Let me give you an example: let’s say I have a client who has a severe back pain disorder.
 They have multiple herniated discs, and it really impacts what they do.
-For example, they can’t lift more than five pounds to carry across the room.
-Due to extreme pain, they have to lie down several times a day, or several hours each time to relieve the pressure and pain in their back.
+For example, they can’t lift and carry more than five pounds across the room.
+Due to extreme pain, they have to lie down several times a day, for several hours each time, to relieve the pressure and pain in their back.
 That’s the kind of limitation that we want to set forth in the sworn statement.

 You may do the same thing with co-workers, friends, family members, former supervisors or bosses.
 If you can get statements from them as well, that can be hugely influential in establishing additional evidence to support your case.

 I can tell you that when people do write letters that kind of set forth limitations that they have to the insurance company, they tend to be very basic.
 They tend not to be very detailed.
 They don’t identify specific levels of impairment.
-They tend to just appeal more to the emotions saying, “Look, I’ve worked hard my whole life “and I just can’t do it any more.”
-But you can see how a statement like that, while it is designed to appeal to one’s sympathy or empathy, it doesn’t really get into the nitty gritty detail about, okay, well why.
+They tend to appeal more to emotions saying, “Look, I’ve worked hard my whole life “and I just can’t do it anymore.”
+But you can see how a statement like that, while it is designed to appeal to one’s sympathy or empathy, it doesn’t really get into the nitty-gritty detail about why.
 How long can you do work activity?
 Is it 10 minutes, 30 minutes, an hour?
 How long do you need to rest after 30 minutes of activity?
-So that type of identification of impairment is extremely different than saying, “I’d be working if I could.”
-So we help our clients identify the levels of impairment and set it forth in a way that the insurance company can use to properly evaluate your claim.
+That type of identification of impairment is extremely different from saying, “I’d be working if I could.”
+We help our clients identify their levels of impairment and set them forth in a way that the insurance company can use to properly evaluate your claim.

-Another reason why we like sworn statements or affidavits is it also gives you an opportunity to address some comments that were maybe made by the insurance company in the denial letter, if you believe that there is factual inaccuracies.
-If the insurance company did surveillance on you and you can address some of what the surveillance video shows, it’s your chance to address that.
+Another reason why we like sworn statements or affidavits is it also gives you an opportunity to address some comments that were maybe made by the insurance company in the denial letter if you believe that there are factual inaccuracies.
+If the insurance company did surveillance on you then you can address some of what the surveillance video shows.

-The next thing is as you can tell from some other videos that we’ve recorded, the insurance company has probably conducted a lot of surveillance, and they’ve also looked into your social media profile including Facebook, Twitter, and others.
+The insurance company has probably conducted a lot of surveillance, and they’ve also looked into your social media profile including Facebook, Twitter, and others.
 They will probably have a printout of some of your Facebook posts.
-If you have Twitter posts and things like that, this will be your opportunity to explain what you meant by some of your posts.
+If you have Twitter posts and things like that in your claim file, this will be your opportunity to explain what you meant by some of your posts.
 Or if they don’t tell the whole story, you can give a little background as to why you were able to do certain things on certain days and address what’s in your file.

-If you’d like to talk to us more about this, then I encourage you to give us a call at 850-898-9904.
-If you’d like additional information about the long term disability process, then I encourage you to download a free copy of a book that I wrote called “The Top 10 Mistakes That Will Destroy Your Long-Term Disability Claim”.
-You can get a free copy of the book at www.freeltdbook.com.
-We look forward to hearing from you, and have a great day.
+If you’d like to talk to us more about this, then I encourage you to give us a call at (866) 853-7703.
+If you’d like additional information about the long term disability process, then I encourage you to download a free copy of a book that I wrote called “The Top 10 Mistakes That Will Destroy Your Long Term Disability Claim”.